intvsteve/VINTage/INTV.jzIntv/README.txt

 OTHER
 =============================================================================
-Intellivision (R) is a registered trademark of Intellivision Productions.
+Intellivision (R) is a registered trademark of Intellivision Entertainment.
-Steven A. Orth and the software and products created from this code are not affiliated with Intellivision Productions.
+Steven A. Orth and the software and products created from this code are not affiliated with Intellivision Entertainment.